danielflower/internal-npm-server/README.md

 ===================

 This application allows you to run a local NPM server behind a firewall.
-It downloads modules from the central NPM server on demand and caches them on your filesystem.
+It downloads modules from the central NPM registry on demand and caches them on your filesystem.

 ### Why use an internal NPM server?